'Tis the Season for Giving.

 Park a base Fusion SE model next to the 2014 Ford Fusion Titanium AWD.
 The latter is distinguished with distinctive (optional) 19" smoked-alloy rollers, a deeper, more "Aston-like" front end, rear deck lid spoiler and rear lower valence with intergrated dual chrome exhaust outlets.
 You still cannot tell the difference between the two?
 Make an appointment with the optometrist before your next driver's license renewal.

-Of all the " halo" mid-size family sedan competition none has the "What was that" presence of the Fusion Platinum.
+Of all the " halo" mid-size family sedan competition none has the "What was that" presence of the Fusion Titanium.

 Boost Me, Baby: